ZenithVal/OSCLeash/README.md

 # OSCLeash

-Hi, sorry, I swear I'm not a dissapointment to my parents.
+Hi, sorry, I swear I'm not a disappointment to my parents.
 This is NOT user friendly yet. <br />
 A "simple" system to make a functional "Leash" in VRchat using OSC as an input controller. <br /> Could be adapted to any pullable physbone; EG: A tail. <br />
 If you're smarter and want to improve this code, by all means, PLEASE do so.